Significance of "begotten," whether God created Jesus, meaning of "Jesus is Lord," and learning about the Bible

 Excerpts from an email exchange with a Jehovah's Witness

-Watchtower Society interchange: Recently a member of the Jehovah's Witnesses and I exchanged a lot of email messages about beliefs and doctrines.
-Here are the the questions he asked and the responses I gave.
+Watchtower Society interchange: Recently, a member of the Jehovah's Witnesses and I exchanged a lot of email messages about beliefs and doctrines.
+Here are the questions he asked and the responses I gave.
 In essence, this is a blog of our conversations.
 There will be some overlapping of material since the email conversation occasionally circled back to the same themes.

 Jehovah's Witness question: Doesn't "only begotten" clearly mean that Jehovah created Jesus?

 My response: The Greek word translated as "only begotten" is monogenes.
-That word is used several times in Scripture and particularly of Jesus in John's writings.
+That word is used several times in Scripture and particularly to describe Jesus in John's writings.
 Monogenes is a compound word made up of two other words.
 The King James Version translators liked to translate word-for-word when possible.
 So when they came to the compound word monogenes, they translated mono as "only" and genes as "begotten."

 There's no question about monos being the equivalent of "only."
 It's the genes part of that word that needs some reflection.
 Some have assumed it comes from a Greek word that means "give birth" or "beget."
 Others say that the last half of monogenes comes from the Greek noun genos that most often means "kind" or "type."
 Thus, many modern translations will use the phrase "one and only" or "one of a kind" in passages like John 3:16.

 Some scholars see monogenes as a strengthened form of monos meaning "alone," "unique," and "incomparable."
 Supporting this is the way the Septuagint (Greek translation of the Old Testament) renders Psalm 25:16, "Turn to me and be gracious to me, for I am lonely (monogenes) and afflicted" (NASB).
 In this passage monogenes clearly means "alone" rather than having anything to do with descent.
 It means "the only kin or kind," hence, "the only."
-In John 3:16 "begotten" does not mean generated or created.
+In John 3:16, "begotten" does not mean generated or created.
 "Begotten" is instead a reference to a relationship without reference to origin.

 Have you read any writings by C.S.
 Lewis?
 He's the author of things like The Screwtape Letters and The Chronicles of Narnia.
 In his book Mere Christianity, Lewis says:

 "To beget is to become the father of something; to create is to make something.
-When you beget something you beget something that is the same kind as yourself.
+When you beget something, you beget something that is the same kind as yourself.
 A man begets human babies, and beaver begets beavers, and a bird begets eggs that become baby birds.
 But when you make, you make of a kind different from yourself.
 Birds make nests, beavers make dams, a man makes a wireless set. . .
 What God begets is God; just as what man begets is man.
 What God creates is not God; just as what man creates is not man."

 When "only begotten" refers to Christ, it means "unique" and "only beloved."
 Only begotten expresses Christ's eternal union with the Father in the Godhead.
-What monogenes does is to direct our attention to God's character, will, love, and grace as it is conveyed in the person of Jesus Christ.
+What monogenes does is to direct our attention to God's character, will, love, and grace as it is commuinicate in the person of Jesus Christ.

 Jehovah's Witness question: Did you know that Jesus is the only thing God actually created?
 According to John 1, it was Jesus who then created everything.

 My answer: I'm glad that you agree Jesus was the Creator of all things.
 Furthermore, does it say anywhere in Scripture that God "created" Jesus?
 No, it does not.
 Having established that, let's look at the following Scriptures: Don't these passages clearly refer to Yahweh as Creator?
-If Yahweh is the Creator and Jesus created all things (as you agree that John 1 says He did), then Jesus must be Yahweh. . . . unless, of course, you're going to say we shouldn't take those Scriptures literally.
+If Yahweh is the Creator, and Jesus created all things (as you agree that John 1 says He did), then Jesus must be Yahweh. . . . unless, of course, you're going to say we shouldn't take those Scriptures literally.
 To be sure, you have said: "The scriptures decide what is literal and what is not literal, not us."
 In none of these passages is there any indication the words are not to be taken literally.
-Therefore, if we follow your principle, we must take these words liteally.
+Therefore, following your principle, we must take these words literally.
 Right?

 As Paul talks about Jesus in his letter to the Colossians, he says that "all things were created by him and for him" (Colossians 1:16).
 If Jesus had been the Michael the Archangel -- rather than Yahweh himself -- would he have really created all things for himself?
 Would an angel - even an archangel -- have dared to do that?
-Would not such a statement be directly contrary to Isaiah 43:7 which says God or Yahweh created "everyone ... for my glory"?
+Would not such a statement be directly contrary to Isaiah 43:7, which says God or Yahweh created "everyone ... for my glory"?
 If Jesus was fully God, then there's no contradiction between the passage in Isaiah and the one in Colossians.
 If Jesus was not Yahweh, then don't you have two contradictory statements?

 Jehovah's Witness question: How do you explain 1 Corinthians 8:6 ("Yet for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live")?